wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 ^^^^^^^^^^^^^

 .. image::  images/imaging-your-classmate/copy-complete.png
+   :alt: Click "OK" to acknowledge that the copy completed.

 Once formatting is complete, the restoration files will be extracted and copied to the USB drive.
 This process should take ~15 minutes when connected to a USB 2.0 port.
 When all files have been copied, this message will appear, press OK to continue.